larainezo/tp/docs/UserGuide.md

    Quick Tutorial:
     - `add n/John Doe p/98765432 ` : Adds a contact named `John Doe` to Dormie with the specified phone number.
     - `find John` : Finds a contact with `John` in his name.
-    - `delete 1` : Deletes the 1st contact shown in the current list.
+    - `delete 1` : Deletes the first contact shown in the current list.
     - `list` : Lists all contacts again.

 1. Refer to [Features](#features) below for details of each command